2023 Best Journalism Master's Degree Schools in the Plains States Region

 You’ll join some of the best and brightest minds around you if you attend Iowa State University.
 The school came in at #4 on this year’s Best Journalism Master’s Degree Schools in the Plains States Region list.
 Iowa State is a fairly large public school located in the city of Ames.

-A rank of #5 on this year’s list means University of Nebraska - Lincoln is a great place for journalism students working on their master’s degree.
-Located in the large city of Lincoln, UNL is a public school with a very large student population.
+Out of the 7 schools in the Plains States Region that were part of this year’s ranking, University of Nebraska - Lincoln landed the # 5 spot on the list.
+Located in the city of Lincoln, UNL is a public school with a very large student population.

-South Dakota State University came in at #6 in this year’s edition of the Best Journalism Master’s Degree Schools in the Plains States Region ranking.
-South Dakota State is a fairly large public school located in the remote town of Brookings.
+South Dakota State University landed the #6 spot in the 2023 rankings for the best master’s degree journalism programs.
+South Dakota State is a fairly large public school located in the town of Brookings.

-With a ranking of #7, Kansas State University did quite well on this year’s best schools for journalism students working on their master’s degree.
-K -State is a very large public school located in the small city of Manhattan.
+Kansas State University did quite well in this year’s ranking of the best places for journalism students to get a master’s degree.
+It came in at #7 on the list.
+K -State is a fairly large public school located in the small city of Manhattan.

 Explore the best journalism schools for a specific state in the Plains States region.